 When the gang finally find Abigail Gluck in her underwater robot factory, they turn the chair she’s sitting in only to find her corpse sitting there.

-Tom, Tub and Scooby the Seal are from another Hanna-Barbera show called Moby Dick and Mighty Mightor, though unlike here where Moby Dick is a submarine shaped whale, he was an actual whale in the show.
+Tom, Tub and Scooby the Seal are from another Hanna-Barbera show called Moby Dick and Mighty Mightor, though unlike here where Moby Dick is a whale-shaped submarine, he was an actual whale in the show.

 Daphne mentions Tom and Tub’s parents are Dr. Paul Williams and Captain Michael Murphy, characters from another Hanna-Barbera show Sealab 2020.